-We hereby consent to the use in this Registration Statement of our report dated March 11, 2022 except for Note 19, as to which the date is May 6, 2022 relating to the consolidated financial statements of SOBR Safe, Inc. and Subsidiaries as of and for the years ended December 31, 2021 and 2020.
+We hereby consent to the use in the Amended Registration Statement to Form S-1 of our report dated March 11, 2022 (except for Note 19, as to which the date is May 6, 2022) relating to the consolidated financial statements of SOBR Safe, Inc. and Subsidiaries as of and for the years ended December 31, 2021 and 2020.
 Our report includes an explanatory paragraph regarding substantial doubt about the Company's ability to continue as a going concern.